PrincetonUniversity/gpu_programming_intro/04_gpu_tools/README.md

 # Nsight Systems for Profiling (nsys)

+The `nsys` command can be used to generate a timeline of the execution of your code.
 See the NVIDIA Nsight Systems [getting started guide](https://docs.nvidia.com/nsight-systems/) and notes on [Summit](https://docs.olcf.ornl.gov/systems/summit_user_guide.html#profiling-gpu-code-with-nvidia-developer-tools).

-IMPORTANT: Do not run profiling jobs in your /home directory because it may output large files.
+IMPORTANT: Do not run profiling jobs in your `/home` directory because large files are often written during these jobs.
 Instead launch jobs from `/scratch/gpfs/<YourNetID>` where you have lots of space.
 Here's an example:

 ```
 $ ssh <YourNetID>@tigergpu.princeton.edu